charlesmcmurry/McMurry-2021/README.md

 \
 Additionally, I used Google Earth Engine to calculate the average nighttime luminosity within each national subregion (as a proxy for local GDP).
 The Google Earth Engine scripts used for this analysis are as follows:
   1. `gdp_pc` - this script was used for all national subregions NOT in Uganda.
-It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc).
+It can be found [__HERE__](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc).
   2. `gdp_pc (eastern uganda)` - this script was used for all national subregions in Eastern Uganda.
 It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(eastern%20uganda)).
   3. `gdp_pc (northern uganda)` - this script was used for all national subregion in Northern Uganda.
 It can be found [HERE](https://code.earthengine.google.com/?scriptPath=users%2Fcharlesmcmurry%2Fthesis%3Agdp_pc%20(northern%20uganda)).

 \
 You should be able to reproduce the results of my analysis as follows:
-  1. Download this repository by clicking the "Code" box at the top of this screen and selecting "Download as Zip File."
+  1. Download this repository by clicking the "Code" box at the top of this screen and selecting "Download ZIP."
 You will need to unzip the folder once you download it.
 Keep track of where you extract the Code folder to, as you will need to know its location for step 3.

   2. Download the Inputs folder as a zip file [HERE](https://drive.google.com/drive/folders/1z5aj1q4ZoSxWq6FmDAaHdJkt7zgmPrZl?usp=sharing).
 You will need to unzip the folder once you download it.
 Keep track of where you extract the Inputs folder to, as you will need to know its location for step 3.